WorkingEdge/MS3_GMResource/README.md

    ```shell
    pip3 install -r requirements.txt
    ```
-   (pip or pip3?
-Either is ok, depending on your Python version.
+   (Should I use pip or pip3?
+This depends on your Python version.
 If you have Python 3, use pip3.
 For more, see: https://techwithtech.com/python-pip-vs-pip3/ )

-If you already have some packages installed, you can install packages individually, for example:
+If you already have some of the required packages installed, you can install packages individually, for example:
    * To install flask:
       ```shell
       pip3 install Flask